52North/WPS/README.md

 ### GeoTools

-Due to licensing issues all [GeoTools](http://www.geotools.org/) based input/output handlers and algorithms are not included by default.
+Due to licensing issues, all [GeoTools](http://www.geotools.org/) based input/output handlers and algorithms are not included by default.
 If you want to use them (or any backend relying on them), you have to explicitly enable them with the `with-geotools` profile:

 ```
 $ mvn clean install -P with-geotools
 ```

-To run your project in Eclipse with geotools support using the WTP plug-in (52n-wps-webapp -> Run As -> Run on Server) add the profile to the Active Maven profiles in the project properties of 52n-wps-webapp (right click on the project, select "Maven", add `with-geotools` to the text field).
+To run your project in Eclipse with geotools support using the WTP plug-in (52n-wps-webapp -> Run As -> Run on Server) add the profile to the Active Maven profiles in the project properties of 52n-wps-webapp (right-click on the project, select "Maven", add `with-geotools` to the text field).

 ### Non-default configuration file
 There are several ways to supply a `wps_config.xml` file: